Michale Fee

-Michale Sean Fee (born November 6, 1964, Pasadena CA) is an American neuroscientist who works on the neural mechanisms of sequence generation and learning.
+Michale Sean Fee (born November 6, 1964) is an American applied physicist who works on the neural mechanisms of sequence generation and learning.
 Michale Fee is faculty in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology, and an Investigator in the McGovern Institute for Brain Research.
 His laboratory studies how songbirds generate and learn complex vocal sequences.

 Biography

-Michale Fee received a B.E. with honors in Engineering Physics from the School of Engineering at the University of Michigan (1985).
-He received a Ph.D. in Applied Physics from Stanford University (1992), where he conducted his thesis work in the laboratory of Steven Chu.
-From September 1992–June 1996 he was a postdoctoral fellow at Bell Laboratories in the Biological Computation Research Department, where he worked in the laboratory of David Kleinfeld on the cortical circuitry in the vibrissa system of the rat underlying the sense of touch.
+Michale Fee received a B.E. with honors in engineering physics from the School of Engineering at the University of Michigan (1985).
+He received a Ph.D. in applied physics from Stanford University (1992), where he conducted his thesis work in the laboratory of Steven Chu.
+From September 1992 to June 1996, he was a postdoctoral fellow at Bell Laboratories in the Biological Computation Research Department, where he worked in the laboratory of David Kleinfeld on the cortical circuitry in the vibrissa system of the rat underlying the sense of touch.

 In 1996 Michale Fee joined the Biological Computation Research Department at Bell Labs as a permanent researcher (Member of Technical Staff), at which time he began working on the mechanisms of vocal sequence generation in the songbird.
 In 2003, he joined the faculty of the Department of Brain and Cognitive Sciences at MIT as Associate Professor of Neuroscience with tenure.
 At the same time he was appointed as an investigator in the McGovern Institute for Brain Research.
 He has delivered lectures in numerous international conferences and research departments.
 He was promoted to Full Professor at MIT in 2010.